hawtio/hawtio/examples/keycloak-integration/README.md

 2. Import [hawtio-demo-realm.json](https://github.com/hawtio/hawtio-oauth/blob/master/test-plugins/hawtio-demo-realm.json) into your Keycloak.
 To do that, go to the Keycloak admin console (http://localhost:18080/auth/admin/) and select "Add realm" and then select the JSON file.
 It creates `hawtio-demo` realm.

 `hawtio-demo` realm has `hawtio-client` application installed as public client.
 There are a couple of realm roles like `admin` and `viewer`.
-Names of these roles are the same as default hawtio roles, which are allowed to login into hawtio admin console and to JMX.
+Names of these roles are the same as default Hawtio roles, which are allowed to login into Hawtio admin console and to JMX.

 There are also 3 users:

-* `admin` with password `admin` and role `admin`, who is allowed to login into hawtio
+* `admin` with password `admin` and role `admin`, who is allowed to login into Hawtio
-* `viewer` with password `viewer` and role `viewer`, who is allowed to login into hawtio
+* `viewer` with password `viewer` and role `viewer`, who is allowed to login into Hawtio
-* `jdoe` with password `password` and no role assigned, who is not allowed to login into hawtio
+* `jdoe` with password `password` and no role assigned, who is not allowed to login into Hawtio

 ## Apache Karaf or Red Hat Fuse